 Teams seems to have struck gold with a model that really appeals to the modern-day business user – communications as an integral part of your broader IT assets, not as something separate.

-It’s free to use: If you are an Office 365 business subscriber with fewer than 1500 employees, you effectively get Teams as a free bolt-on to your existing package.
+It’s free to use: If you are an Microsoft 365 business subscriber with fewer than 1500 employees, you effectively get Teams as a free bolt-on to your existing package.
 This is a marked departure for Microsoft, which marketed its previous business communications solutions – Lync and then Skype for Business – as distinct, paid-for platforms.

 The future of collaboration: Telephony

-It’s no coincidence that the online version of Skype for Business currently available as part of the Office 365 suite will be discontinued after July 2021.
+It’s no coincidence that the online version of Skype for Business currently available as part of the Microsoft 365 suite will be discontinued after July 2021.
 From that date, all Skype for Business Online users will be migrated over to Teams (see blog).
 This not only represents a potentially big leap in active users for Microsoft’s latest flagship communications app, it also signals its vision for placing collaboration at the centre of a broader communications picture.

-Long term, Microsoft’s vision for Teams appears to be to draw together the different strands of communication and collaboration – messaging and calling, document sharing and editing, scheduling and project management – with a set of best-in-class tools all made available within a single platform (and therefore across its Office 365 business cloud suite).
+Long term, Microsoft’s vision for Teams appears to be to draw together the different strands of communication and collaboration – messaging and calling, document sharing and editing, scheduling and project management – with a set of best-in-class tools all made available within a single platform (and therefore across its Microsoft 365 business cloud suite).
 The final piece in this jigsaw is telephony.

 For all the innovation around HD video conferencing, instant messaging and collaboration platforms, telephone still stands out as the single most important mode of communication for businesses.
 Two thirds of people (65%) still prefer to contact a business via telephone5.
 A similar proportion of businesses (64%) believe customers should always have the option to speak directly to a live agent, while 60% still rank phone systems as their number one communications investment priority.